jrcpulliam/spilloverIntervention/README.md

     - This was previously the case in the code but not indicated in the equations
 - Initialize simulations at EE for donor population and DFE for recipient population
 - Reducing the d-d contact was previously referred to as "food distribution - donor" and r-r contact rate as "movement restriction - recipient"; I've reframed these as "behavior manipulation of donor" and "behavior modification or recipient"; we can add some examples in the SI text to clarify (e.g. "via food distribution" for the former and "via social distancing or movement restrictions" for the latter)

-#### Suggested additional changes

-- Both vaccination and culling should be set as annual probabilities/fractions and converted to daily hazards
+- Both vaccination and culling are set as annual probabilities/fractions and converted to daily hazards

 #### Interesting things to examine further